Meeting Time: June 24, 2021 at 5:30pm PDT

 • Default_avatar

-V4 Vendetta almost 3 years ago
+V4 Vendetta over 3 years ago

 I'm commenting to oppose Agenda item 5, Land use Cannabis Study for District 2.
 Cannabis is now legal (recreationally/medicinally) in 41 States.
 The VOTERS have spoken.
 The City of Sacramento, (the State Capital) including D2, should be leading the (multi-billion dollar) Cannabis industry and therefore should not adopt Agenda Item 5.
 In addition to holding the Cannabis industry back in Sacramento, Agenda Item 5 should not be adopted because District 2's report is frivolous and filled with fake news.
 This report has no clear goals, assigns distancing limits based on no educational reasoning or case studies.
 Additionally, this report condemns the Cannabis industry in its entirety when in fact there are at least 6 different entities: Store front, Delivery, Testing, Manufacturing, Cultivation and Distribution.
 This report treats all cannabis entities equally, when in fact they a completely different.
 This agenda item is a set back to the City of Sacramento and its Voters.